Measuring the giant radio galaxy length distribution with the LoTSS: Sample compilation and properties

 \subsection{LoTSS DR2}

-The Low-Frequency Array \citep[LOFAR;][]{vanHaarlem12013} is a powerful, Pan-European radio interferometer that features both (sub)arcsecond-scale resolution and sensitivity to degree-scale structures. \citet{Dabhade12020March} have already demonstrated that this combination is ideal for detecting GRGs: these authors found a record 225 new specimina in the LoTSS DR1, the first data release of the LOFAR's Northern Sky survey at central frequency $\nu_\mathrm{obs} = 144\ \mathrm{MHz}$.\footnote{As in the current work, the authors defined GRGs using the projected proper length threshold $l_\mathrm{p,GRG} = 0.7\ \mathrm{Mpc}$.} Excitingly, the recent LoTSS DR2 \citep{Shimwell12022} improves the data calibration and increases the survey footprint from $424\ \mathrm{deg}^2$ to $5635\ \mathrm{deg}^2$ --- i.e. by more than a factor 13.
+The Low-Frequency Array \citep[LOFAR;][]{vanHaarlem12013} is a powerful, Pan-European radio interferometer that features both (sub)arcsecond-scale resolution and sensitivity to degree-scale structures. \citet{Dabhade12020March} have already demonstrated that this combination is ideal for detecting giants: these authors found a record 225 new specimina in the LoTSS DR1, the first data release of the LOFAR's Northern Sky survey at central frequency $\nu_\mathrm{obs} = 144\ \mathrm{MHz}$.\footnote{As in the current work, the authors defined giants using the projected proper length threshold $l_\mathrm{p,GRG} = 0.7\ \mathrm{Mpc}$.} Excitingly, the recent LoTSS DR2 \citep{Shimwell12022} improves the data calibration and increases the survey footprint from $424\ \mathrm{deg}^2$ to $5635\ \mathrm{deg}^2$ --- that is by more than a factor 13.
 By default, the LoTSS features imagery at $6''$ and $20''$ resolutions.
-To further facilitate the discovery of GRGs (among other goals), we reprocess the LoTSS DR2 by subtracting compact sources and imaging at $60''$ and $90''$ resolution; more details are given in \citet{Oei12022Alcyoneus} and \citet{Oei12022MilkyWay}.
+To further facilitate the discovery of giants (among other goals), we reprocessed the LoTSS by subtracting compact sources and imaging at $60''$ and $90''$ resolution; more details are given in \citet{Oei12022Alcyoneus} and \citet{Oei12022MilkyWay}.
 This $60''$ and $90''$ imagery has turned out to be effective in highlighting jets and lobes of RGs of large angular and physical extent, whose surface brightnesses are low and which therefore have remained undetected in shallower surveys, and even in the LoTSS DR2 at higher resolutions.
-We demonstrate this fact in Fig.~\ref{fig:comparison6Vs90Arcsec} by comparing the LoTSS DR2 at $6''$ and $60''$ for three GRGs whose discovery has relied on the lower-resolution images.
-After the serendipitous discovery of several such hitherto unknown GRGs in the $60''$ and $90''$ images, we decided to initiate a systematic, multi-resolution, visual GRG search through the entire LoTSS DR2 area.\footnote{In this process, we have skipped the enclosed LoTSS DR1 area, which has already been analysed by \citet{Dabhade12020March}.} This search comprised of a hundreds-of-hours-long inspection of the LoTSS DR2 maps at $6''$ and $60''$, alongside Pan-STARRS DR1 \citep{Chambers12016} and SDSS DR9 \citep{Ahn12012} maps, in \textit{Aladin Desktop 11.0} \citep{Bonnarel12000}.\\ Reliable \emph{automated} search strategies do not yet exist for several reasons.
-Giants showcase a rich morphological variety (see Sect.~\ref{sec:LoTSSDR2GRGSample}) and are easily confused with other types of astrophysical sources (see Sects.~\ref{sec:GRGCandidatesRadio} and \ref{sec:GRGCandidatesOptical}).
-Moreover, the known population is too small to effectively apply supervised learning techniques.
-However, it appears possible to find giants in morphological outlier lists of unsupervised learning techniques such as self-organising maps \citep[SOMs;][]{Mostert12021}.
-The efficacy of such techniques in GRG searches has not yet been quantified.
+We demonstrate this fact in Fig.~\ref{fig:comparison6Vs90Arcsec} by comparing the LoTSS DR2 at $6''$ and $60''$ for three giants whose discovery has relied on the lower-resolution images.
+After the serendipitous discovery of several such hitherto unknown giants in the $60''$ and $90''$ images, we decided to initiate a systematic, multi-resolution, visual GRG search through the area covered by LoTSS DR2 pipeline products as of September 2022.\footnote{In this process, we have skipped the enclosed LoTSS DR1 area, which has already been analysed by \citet{Dabhade12020March}.} This search comprised of a hundreds-of-hours-long inspection of the LoTSS maps at $6''$ and $60''$, alongside Pan-STARRS DR1 \citep{Chambers12016} and SDSS DR9 \citep{Ahn12012} maps, in \textit{Aladin Desktop 11.0} \citep{Bonnarel12000}.